GoogleChrome/web.dev/src/site/content/en/blog/hardware-accel-animations/index.md

   <figcaption class="w-figcaption">Left: Chromium 87.
 Right: Chromium 88, with hardware acceleration for SVG animations.
 See demo by Benoit Girard on <a href="https://jsfiddle.net/hydhaval/0pnot2sx/144/">JSFiddle</a>.</figcaption>
 </figure>

 Taking a closer look at the Performance panel, you can again see this effect, and how it affects the overall performance of your web property.
-We avoid rendering and painting time completely for the animation, meaning smoother animations and more performant applications.
+You avoid rendering and painting time completely for the animation, meaning smoother animations and more performant applications.
+While Facebook won’t be shipping this SVG-based loader until browser support for hardware-accelerated SVG is greater, it would allow for more flexibility in terms of theming, scaling and resolution requirements, and easier maintenance.

 Take a look at this more visually complex example: